TechieTeee/Game_Theory_Prisoner-s_Dilemma_Rust/README.md

 ## Game_Theory_Prisoners_Dilema_Rust

-Exploration of the classic mathematical model of strategic iterations between ration stakeholders and applied to the Prison's Dilema in Rust.
+Exploration of the classic mathematical model of strategic iterations between ration stakeholders and applied to the Prison's Dilemma in Rust.